 These findings suggest that colonoscopies performed as a follow-up procedure on individuals with a positive stool test have the potential to prevent cancer progression and avoid death more than an initial screening colonoscopy, as individuals with an abnormal initial screening result are at higher risk of colorectal cancer.

 Collectively, these studies show that individuals who needed a potentially life-saving follow-up colonoscopy faced non-trivial barriers to this high-value service.
 This insight provided input to a new guidance released as part of the Affordable Care Act Implementation Frequently Asked Questions Part 51 on January 10, 2022.
 This new federal rule removes cost-sharing for colonoscopies following a non-invasive colorectal cancer screening tests.
 Beginning on or after May 31, 2022, private health plans will be required to provide coverage for such colonoscopies without cost to beneficiaries.
+In a November 2 CMS Press Release, HHS announced that cost-sharing for follow-up colonoscopies will also be waived for Medicare beneficiaries.

 Dr. A. Mark Fendrick